BettercareHealth/bettercare/perinatal-hiv/0-2-copyright.md

 *Perinatal HIV: What health professionals need to know*

 First published in 2008 by [Bettercare](http://bettercare.co.za), a division of [Electric Book Works](http://www.electricbookworks.com).
-Updated 7 May 2010, 31 Mar 2014
+Updated 7 May 2010, 31 Mar 2014.
+This version produced on {{ site.time | date: '%-d %B %Y' }}.

 Text © Perinatal Education Programme 2008